R U OK? IN HOSPITALITY

 R U OK? has released free resources, including a 'Mateship Manual' guide to supporting someone in the hospitality industry who's doing it tough and online course, to help workmates support each other by asking, "are you OK?"

-Please provide your details to download the FREE materials and resources - including a conversation guide, posters, social media tiles, and more .
-We'll also keep you updated with information and send you resources to help you navigate an R U OK? conversation and lend support to anyone working in the hospitality industry (you can unsubscribe at any time).
+Please provide your details so we can keep you updated with information and send you resources to help you navigate an R U OK? conversation and lend support to anyone working in the hospitality industry (you can unsubscribe at any time).

 FIND HELP